- Complaint Form

 California Health and Safety Code Section 41700 states that no person can discharge air contaminants that cause injury, nuisance or annoyance to any considerable number of persons or the public, or discharge air contaminants that endanger the comfort, health or safety of such persons.
 If a business violates this prohibition or any other air quality requirement, the District may issue a Notice of Violation to the business.
 If a Notice of Violation is issued, the business must take action to correct the violation and pay a monetary penalty to the District.

-When an air quality problem is observed, call our complaint line at (800) 635-4617.
-Alternatively, a complaint form can be filled out and faxed, mailed or e-mailed to the District.
+When an air quality problem is observed, fill out our Complaint Form or call our complaint line at (800) 635-4617.
 To assist in our investigation, please be sure to provide the following information:

 - Your name, address and telephone number.